 Working and the Workplace

-New project management articles published on the web during the week of September 11 – 17.
-And this week’s video: the folks at MePIN provide a little background on the GDPR, if it’s not already on your radar.
-Just 2 minutes, safe for work.
+New project management articles published on the web during the week of January 1 – 7.
+And this week’s video: Thomas Frank recaps five lessons from “The Power of Habit,” by Charles Duhhig.
+Five minutes, safe for work.

 Must read (or Listen)!